lcontento/czi2codex/README.md

 with `/dir/to/optionsfile/`, being the directory path, where this options-file should be saved.
-You can find an example in the folder `examples/options.yaml` for getting an idea how the `options.yaml` file will look like.
+You can find an example in the folder `examples/options.yaml` for getting an idea how the `options.yaml` file could look like.
-# Run czi2codex conversion
+## 2. Run czi2codex conversion
 Then you can call the czi2codex conversion tool:
 ```buildoutcfg
 $ python3 run_czi2codex.py /dir/to/optionsfile/options.yaml